 As an appellate counsel, Matt represented more than 100 clients appealing their criminal convictions.
 He researched and drafted briefs and presented oral arguments on constitutional, evidentiary and procedural grounds.
 Matt argued five appeals before the U.S. Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals, including successfully arguing the high-profile interlocutory appeal in United States v.
 Sgt.
 Bowe Bergdahl.

-During Matt’s military career, he served a combat tour in Afghanistan in support of Operation Enduring Freedom, was awarded a top secret security clearance and was recognized with numerous decorations, including the Bronze Star and two Meritorious Service Medals.
-Matt is currently a major in the U.S. Army Reserve in the 16th Legal Operations Detachment serving as senior defense counsel.
+During Matt’s military career, he served a combat tour in Afghanistan in support of Operation Enduring Freedom, holds an active a top-secret/sensitive compartmented information security clearance and was recognized with numerous decorations, including the Bronze Star and two Meritorious Service Medals.
+Matt is currently a major in the U.S. Army Reserve in the 16th Legal Operations Detachment serving as the Deputy Regional Defense Counsel for a Northeast-based unit of Army defense lawyers.
+In this role, he is second in command of a unit of over 20 Army lawyers and paralegals while also representing soldiers under criminal investigation, administrative internal investigations, including the Department of Defense’s Inspector General, and before hearings boards seeking to separate his clients from the Army.

 Representative Matters